nmbr73/Shaderfuse/Shaders/Recursive/Spilled.md

 Have fun playing

 <!-- +++ DO NOT REMOVE THIS COMMENT +++ DO NOT EDIT ANY TEXT THAT COMES AFTER THIS LINE +++ TRUST ME: JUST DON'T DO IT +++ -->

+## Problems

+Number of problems: 2

+- unknown Fuse.AuthorLogo in sfi file
+- Thumbnail seems to be not a 320x180 pixel PNG